brombal/stylix-docs/markdown/other-components.md

 ## Ref forwarding and `$.styled()`

-If you need to pass a ref object to `Button` (in the example above), you would have to wrap it with `React.forwardRef`:
+Refs are automatically forwarded to the element specified by `$el`.
+But if you need to pass a ref object to a wrapper component (as in the example above), you would of course have to wrap it with `React.forwardRef`:

 ```tsx
 const StyledButton = React.forwardRef(